MicrosoftDocs/visualstudio-docs/docs/install/create-a-network-installation-of-visual-studio.md

 You can modify the response.json to set default values that are used when setup is run.
 For example, you can configure the `response.json` file to select a specific set of workloads selected automatically.
 See [Automate Visual Studio installation with a response file](automated-installation-with-response-file.md) for details.

-And, if you run into a problem with the Visual Studio bootstrapper throwing an error when you pair it with a response.json file, see the [Troubleshoot network-related errors when you install or use Visual Studio](troubleshooting-network-related-errors-in-visual-studio#error-failed-to-parse-id-from-parent-process) page for more information on what to do.
+And, if you run into a problem with the Visual Studio bootstrapper throwing an error when you pair it with a response.json file, see the "Failed to parse ID from parent process" section of the [Troubleshoot network-related errors when you install or use Visual Studio](troubleshooting-network-related-errors-in-visual-studio.md#error-failed-to-parse-id-from-parent-process) page for more information on what to do.

 ## Copy the layout to a network share